wyattchang11/cs124-lab2/design/design.md

 We had the most challenges when creating the edit feature and implementing the modal.
 We are the most proud of the edit feature that implements a modal.

+##### Lab 3 Design

+For lab 3, we did not need to change much in terms of design.
+However, we still needed to make some design decisions and do user testing.

+For our current design, we needed to add a way to create a way for the user to set and change the priority of a given task.
+To do this, we decided to add a new button to the task bar that would trigger a pop up for changing the priority.

+We started by adding the priority change feature to the same pop up as the task editor, but after talking to a few users while user testing they found that this was confusing.
+Instead, we decided to add a new separate button on each task to change the priority of the task.

+We decided to signify that green meant the task was low priority and that red would signify high priority.
+We decided this after asking test users what colors they thought were most intuitive to go with high and low priority tasks.
+We also decided that completed tasks should have no priority since they are already done.